List of awards and nominations received by James Spader

 The following is a list of awards and nominations received by James Spader.

 Spader, a three-time Primetime Emmy Award winner, is best known for his role as Raymond Reddington from The Blacklist, as well as Alan Shore on The Practice and its spin-off Boston Legal.
 His role as Shore earned Spader his three Emmy wins, with a fourth nomination; as well as a Golden Globe Award nomination and multiple nominations through the Screen Actors Guild Awards in both the comedy and drama series categories.

-As of 2013, he stars as Raymond "Red" Reddington on The Blacklist, which earned him his second Golden Globe Award nomination in 2014.
+From 2013 to 2023, he starred as Raymond "Red" Reddington on The Blacklist, which earned him his second Golden Globe Award nomination in 2014.